jstayton/jquery-marcopolo/README.markdown

     ---------------------------------------------------------------------------
 *   **url** _string, null_

-    The URL to GET request for the results.
+    The URL to GET request for the results, which must be an array of strings or JSON.
 If no URL is set, the parent form's _action_ attribute value is used if one exists. _q_ is added to the query string with the input value, along with any additional _data_.

     _Default: null_